 - Sort and query a wide array of account data

-- Download bills and billing data in a comma separated values (CSV) file
+- Download billing statements and billing data in a comma separated values (CSV) file

 - Search and view details across statements

 - Submit correspondence and initiate the dispute process electronically

 - Control access to their own accounts and information

-Over the course of the three implementation phases of BAAR, GSA will consolidate 27 current statement formats into the following four new, standardized formats:
+Over the course of the three implementation phases of BAAR, GSA has consolidated 27 current statement formats into the following four new, standardized formats:

 - IPAC (Intragovernmental Payment and Collection)

 - Non-IPAC (Non-Intragovernmental Payment and Collection)

 - SIBAC (Simplified Intergovernmental Billing and Collection) for Department of Defense (DoD) customers of GSA Global Supply only

-- Historical statement for customers requiring historical information on their bills such as Reimbursable Work Authorization (RWA) and Heating Operations and Transmission District (HOTD)
+- Historical statement for customers requiring historical information on their billing statements such as Reimbursable Work Authorization (RWA) and Heating Operations and Transmission District (HOTD)

-For each of the four new bill formats the statement header information will be standard across GSA business lines, and the statement detail will be tailored to the content appropriate for the particular business line.
+For each of the four new billing statement formats the statement header information is standard across GSA business lines, and the statement detail is tailored to the content appropriate for the particular business line.
 For example, GSA Fleet IPAC statements have the standard GSA IPAC header, and in the detail section there is data specific to the GSA Fleet business line, such as vehicle tag number and mileage.

-GSA’s work to consolidate, simplify, and standardize statement formats across GSA business lines is designed to improve the review and approval processes for customers.
-The new statements will also be more readily identifiable as issued by GSA.
+GSA’s work to consolidate, simplify, and standardize statement formats across GSA business lines was designed to improve the review and approval processes for customers.
+The new statements are also more readily identifiable as issued by GSA.
 The BAAR Project Team and the GSA business lines collaborated to ensure that the new detail format meets the needs of the business lines and their customers.